mannie/Smart-Organise/ReadMe.markdown

  *Folder Actions*, default to your Downloads folder (`~/Downloads`).

-Thank you for choosing Smart-Organize.
+Thank you for using Smart-Organize.
 Enjoy! 😄

 ---